Airports are preparing for a crush of passengers as holiday air travel in 2021 is expected to approach pre-pandemic levels.

 Some studies have found the window seat may be best to avoid getting sick because it offers the least contact with other passengers, but Adalja was skeptical.
 It all depends on who's sitting beside you since it’s usually 10-15 minutes of close proximity — not fleeting contact — that transmits the new coronavirus virus, he said.

 If you’re more likely to get the severe form of COVID-19, consider if it's worth the risk to fly.
 Don't fly if you're sick or have been in contact with someone who is sick.
-These are all important things to keep in mind as the holiday travel season approaches.
+These are all important things to keep in mind during the holiday travel season.

-This article was updated in November 2020 to include the most recent research by United Airlines and the Department of Defense.
+This article was updated in December 2021 to include the most recent research and statistics.